DattatreyaReddy/cultify/README.md

 3. Filters by your configured preferences (center, time, workout type)
 4. Checks for an existing booking on the target date — skips if found
 5. Books the first available matching class (or joins a short-enough waitlist)
-6. Retries for up to ~55s if nothing matched or a request failed
+6. If nothing matched or a request failed, persists attempt state to `.cultify-state.json` (repo root) so the next JobScheduler check (~15 min later) retries automatically — up to 3 attempts/day total
-7. Sends an Android notification with the outcome
+7. Sends a clickable Android notification with the outcome (tapping it opens the class in the Cult.fit app)
 8. Logs everything to `termux/logs/`

 ## Prerequisites